Kuljeet-123/api-key-server/README.md

 ### Simple Key Server

 Simple server for Key management.
-Command to run the app - "ruby key_server.rb"
+Command to run the app - "node index.js"

 Port used 8080